lussierc/boscoPL/writing/report.md

 rewarding when we were able to get our scanner to work with our grammar and especially when we finally got our parser working correctly after hours of debugging.
-Ultimately, creating a working grammar, scanner, and parser were rewarding moments and good learning experience for our group during the completion of this project.
+Ultimately, creating a working grammar, scanner, and parser were rewarding moments and a good learning experience for our group during the completion of this project.